The full database can be accessed at www.hypatiacatalog.com.

 4) taking the median value in the case where different groups measured the same element in the same star.
 See Sections 3 & 4 for more details.

-Through ASU and the NExSS research network, an independent database is currently being built to make the Hypatia Catalog as useful as possible to the community.
-The database will be free to the public and will include all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
-The database should be complete around Fall 2017; please check back for more details.
+Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database is currently available to make the Hypatia Catalog as useful as possible to the community.
+The database is free to the public and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
+The database is complete and can be accessed at www.hypatiacatalog.com.

 She worked closely with her father, Theon, on a number of editions and commentaries (seen as a sort of "student guide") on the works of Euclid's "Elements"and Ptolemy's "Almagest."
 After his death, she continued her work with her student Synesius of Cyrene, improving on the theories and designs they had established.
 While a number of books of hers have been destroyed or damaged throughout the years, much of what is known of the woman and her work are through letters corresponding with Synesius.
 From the letters we learned that Hypatia had a hand in designing the modern version of the armillary sphere and astrolabe (to predict the motion of nearby planets and stars) as well as the hydroscope or hydrometer (to measure the density of fluids).